 Taking the time to answer these 12 questions is invaluable even before you decide to start up your own business.
 So whatever stage of the process you are at, decide to take those challenges on with your eyes wide open.
 And a clear understanding of the makings of a successful entrepreneurial venture.

 Rock-solid people and culture, revenue, and strategies will take you there.

-Tricres CEO and Co-Founder Rebecca Bonnington lives for ‘making it happen’ for every SME whether it’s law firms, other professional services, and now all owner/managers with ambition in any sector.
+Tricres CEO and Co-Founder Rebecca Bonnington lives to ‘make it happen’ for every SME whether it’s law firms, other professional services, and now all owner/managers with ambition in any sector.
 Tricres started out as a business consulting and coaching venture with her fellow Co-Founder and brother Nick Davies, and in the beginning, they worked with just professional services.
 A lightbulb moment happened when Rebecca realised she could reach more SME’s and the Fuel My Business app was born.
-It’s a radical new way to think of coaching using proven tools and courses but on your own terms and on your own time, whenever and however you need it.
+It’s a radical new way to think of coaching using proven tools and courses but on your own terms and on your own time.
+Whenever and however you need it.
 If you have ever felt that coaching was too expensive, time to think again.
 Take the power of having a 24/7 online coach in your pocket with Fuel My Business.